microsoftgraph/msgraph-training-dataconnect/Lab.md

 <a name="exercise1"></a>

-## Exercise 1: Setup Office 365 Tenant and Enable Graph Data Connect
+## Exercise 1: Setup Office 365 Tenant and Enable Graph data connect

 Prior to leveraging Graph Data Connect for the first time, you need to configure your Office 365 tenant.
 This involves turning on the service and configuring a security group with permissions to approve data extraction requests.
-Users that will go in this group that will grant consent to data requests must have the **global administrator** role enabled.

 ### Grant Azure AD users the **global administrator** role and enable MFA